boytchev/disfigure/docs/userguide.md

 loop function or via timer events.
 In both ways the user program should provide angles at a given time.

-The function `setAnimationLoop` registers a user-defind function that is called automatically each frame.
-This user function accepts a parameter *time* with the current time in miliseconds
+The function `setAnimationLoop` registers a user-defined function that is called automatically each frame.
+This user function accepts a parameter *time* with the current time in milliseconds
 &ndash; [see it](../examples/posture-dynamic.html).
 The alternative approach is to let the `window` object listen to the `animate` events via the `addEventListener` method.
-The `event.time` holds the current time in miliseconds &ndash;
+The `event.time` holds the current time in milliseconds &ndash;
 [see it](../examples/posture-events-global.html).

 ```javascript